 While you draw a dog remember, that no drawing is ever perfect.
 That’s why we enjoy drawings.

-There is always this element of inaccuracy which makes it so personal.
+There is always this element of inaccuracy that makes it so personal.
 That’s why we buy rather drawings and paintings than photos.

-Notice, here I changed the position of legs.
-They are slightly opened, so that the dog looks more natural.
+Notice, here I changed the position of the legs.
+They are slightly opened so that the dog looks more natural.

-When you draw an animal or when you draw dog, it is good to draw the legs a bit opened.
+When you draw an animal or when you draw a dog, it is good to draw the legs a bit open.

 It creates more of a three-dimensional impression on the picture even if the actual animal would just stand all legs together.